genesiscommunitysuccess/docs/docs/01_getting-started/03_go-to-the-next-level/06_forms.md

 ### Custom validation

-When defining your `jsonSchema` you can pass a custom validation function to any field, it is passed as `validateFn` in the `options` block.
+When defining your `jsonSchema`, you can pass a custom validation function to any field. it is passed as `validateFn` in the `options` block.

 ```typescript
 {